Do you dream of at least a thousand free ways to drive traffic to your website?

-Personally, I love spending time reading Medium as well - tons of awesome content is being published daily.
+Personally, I love spending time reading Medium as well – tons of awesome content comes on its pages daily.

 But if you want to use it strictly as a source of free traffic, it’s not that difficult to do it:

-Create and post a high-quality article that contains a link to a primary post on your site, simple as that!
+Create and post a high-quality article that contains a link to a primary post on your site, and that’s it.